gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This was contributed by [Matthew Duggan](https://github.com/mduggan).

-## Security improvements
+## Security warning about using DEBUG level logging

 Potentially sensitive information is logged when Gradle is executed with debug level logging, such as sensitive credentials, authentication tokens or internal repository URLs.
-This information can be unintentionally exposed when Gradle builds are executed on Continuous Integration services where build logs are publicly-accessible.
-See the recent update about the fixed [Plugin Portal vulnerability](https://blog.gradle.org/plugin-portal-update) for an example of this security risk.

 Much of this logging occurs deep in components of the JVM and other libraries outside the control of Gradle.
 While debugging, this information may also be inherently useful.
+However, this information can be unintentionally exposed when Gradle builds are executed on Continuous Integration services where build logs are publicly-accessible.
+See the recent update about the fixed [Plugin Portal vulnerability](https://blog.gradle.org/plugin-portal-update) for an example of this security risk.

-To strike a balance between the security risks and the needs of people who may find this information useful, Gradle now warns users about the risks of using `DEBUG` level logging.
+Gradle now warns users about the risks of using `DEBUG` level logging.

 We recommend plugin maintainers avoid logging sensitive information if possible, and if it's not possible, that all sensitive information be logged exclusively at the `DEBUG` log level.